 YOU HAVE A RESPONSIBILITY TO FACILITATE DATA COLLECTION

-Thus if a product you are using does not carry a 10A* rating the manufacturer will be tracking it through a registry (NJR) and maybe through an in house trial.
+Thus if a product you are using does not carry a 10A* (or above) rating the manufacturer will be tracking it through a registry (NJR) and maybe through an in house trial.

 If you are using a product that is not registered with ODEP at all or has only Pre-entry status it will not be a positive count on your own ODEP rating.
 You will remember that your percentage use of ODEP rated products counts on your annual (personal) NJR profile.
 This is part of the GIRFT project